Healthdirect Free Australian health advice you can count on.

 Tips for when the ambulance arrives

-• Make sure the doors are locked and don't forget the keys.
+• make sure your doors are locked and bring your keys

-• Keep the triple zero (000) number beside the telephone at home and work.
+Keep the triple zero (000) number beside the telephone or on the fridge at home and work.

-• Teach children how to call triple zero (000).
+Teach your children how to call triple zero (000).

-• Show overseas visitors that the emergency number in Australia is triple zero (000).
+Tell people who come to Australia from overseas that the emergency number in Australia is triple zero (000).

-The Australian health system has many different types of services available to help you.
-Watch this video to learn the most appropriate service to your health needs.
+The Australian health system has many different medical services available to help you.
+Watch this video to learn the right type of service for your health needs.

 Learn more here about the development and quality assurance of healthdirect content.